 Limited English Proficient (LEP) Language Assistance: Bilingual Staff and Use of the Language Line June 29, 2017.
 Except in emergency circumstances, other inmates shall not be utilized to provide interpretation for LEP inmates in significant matters that include psychological, medical and safety.
 An exception may be made for trained counsel substitutes in disciplinary proceedings.
 During the intake process, staff will employ necessary measures to accurately identify LEP inmates and the languages they speak.
 This should be accurately reflected on each inmate's face sheet.
 A system of on-going identification and tracking for each identified inmate will be facilitated by the inclusion of a "flag" on the face sheet, which denotes LEP status and the inmate's primary language.
 To change an inmate's LEP designation after intake, utilize Form 160 "LEP Designation/Change".
-A print and fillable version of Form 160 are located on the NJDOC intranet, Forms Management System.
+A print and fillable version of Form 160 are located on the NJDOC intranet, Forms Management

+System.
 Completed forms shall be forwarded to the facility's LEP coordinator.
 Staff shall be trained annually on the availability of the Language Line and how to access this service, and a copy of the training attendance shall be sent to the Director of the Office of Educational Services.
 The DOC will continually monitor the effectiveness of its policy and/or IMPS and where needed implement alternative methods to ensure sufficient communication with LEP inmates.
 Posters shall be prominently posted at several key areas of each facility that notifies the inmate population of the availability services to assist LEP inmates.
 Inmates will be advised that the Department will provide LEP inmates free interpretation and translation services relative to inmate programming, safety, medical, and quasi-legal proceedings.
 Acknowledged on the back of inmate id card, form preferred method of communication, request for TDD call form, cell magnet.

 Compliance determined by observations during the audit tour and interviews.
-The auditor used the language line to interview a limited English inmate.
-Posters regarding the language were visible as well as posters in English and Spanish regarding the PREA requirements and the audit.
-Staffs were able to readily identify inmates with disabilities, special mental health needs, and those with limited English skills.
+The auditor interviewed a hard of hearing inmate with the assistance of an interpreter.
+The auditor has used the language line to interview limited English inmates.
+Posters regarding the language line were visible as well as posters in English and Spanish regarding the PREA requirements and the audit.
+Staff could readily identify inmates who were disabled, have special mental health needs and who have limited English skills.